tanam-online/user-service/README.md

 [POST] '/users' = Create new user
 [PUT] '/users/:id' = Edit user by id
 [DELETE] '/users/:id' = Delete user by id
+*Make sure you have valid or real email for periodic report email purposes (in report-service)
 ```

 ## Available Scripts